 By partnering with an experienced MSP that has a long history of protecting businesses from complicated cybersecurity threats and non-compliance risks, your business will reap many benefits.

 Allow us to help you by proactively meeting all your cybersecurity and compliance needs today.
 You don't have anything to lose-Contact us for a consultation now!

 In addition, to help you protect the security and privacy of your data, we have drafted a checklist titled "CYBERSECURITY CHECKLIST FOR DATA SECURITY AND PRIVACY" that you can download by clicking here

 Everything You Need to Know About Malware - Malware is no fun to deal with.
 Learn how to defend your devices against Malware software and the ways Cite Tech can help!

 3 Types of Cyber Insurance You Will Need to Know About - Cyber insurance is designed to safeguard enterprises from the financial consequences of a cyber catastrophe that might jeopardize their future.

 Don’t Fall for These 4 Cyber Insurance Myths - By busting these top 4 cyber insurance myths, you will be able to make more accurate decisions for your business in the event of a cyber incident.

 About CITE Technology

 We provide comprehensive IT solutions for small and mid-sized organizations with complex needs.
-Offering 24/7 Tech Support, Remote Support and Cloud Storage.
+Offering 24/7 Tech Support, Remote Support, Cloud Storage and Vendor IT Management.
 We specialize in data management, medical imaging, HL7 interfacing, and HIPAA compliance.